CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_03.md

 print(model.name, model.id, model.version, sep = '\t')
 ```

-We need to write a short `score.py` script, that Azure ML understands for loading our model and exposing it as a web service:
+We need to write a short `score.py` script, that Azure ML understands for loading our model and exposing it as a web service.
+This file will be packaged as a Docker container so that we can deploy it to ACI.

 ```python
 %%writefile score.py